Our Response to Coronavirus

 Throughout the last year our priority has been the safety of our clients and staff.
 We are pleased that we have been able to continue to provide face to face support for our clients despite the challenging circumstances.
 You can read more about the changes we've made in response to Coronavirus in our Impact Report 2020.

 With the latest Government announcement of a roadmap to lead us out of lockdown we are optimistically putting in place our own recovery plan.
-We will of course continue to follow the latest guidance and lockdown requirements whilst on this roadmap.
+We will of course continue to follow the latest guidance.

 We remind you to think Hands, Face, Space – washing your hands regularly for at least 20 seconds, using a face mask when required and keeping 2 metres space between you and others will all help to reduce the spread of the virus.